min2ha/ukwa-site/content/target/26201/index.en.md

   "subject": "UK General Election 2015"
 }

-# Association of Professional Financial Advisers: A Manifesto for Financial Advice

 The Association of Professional Financial Advisers (APFA) is the trade association for financial advice firms.
 They act for and on behalf of all advisers to campaign for a more favourable trading environment.